mychele-larson/Unsupervised_Machine_Learning/README.md

-As a Data Science Team member at a medical research company, we are interested in finding better wasy to predict Myopia (near-sightedness).
-My team has tried unsuccessfully to improve out classification model when training on the whole dataset.
-We believe there may be distinct groups of patients which need to be analyzed seperately.
+As a member of the Data Science Team at a prestigious medical research company, we are interested in finding better ways to predict Myopia (near-sightedness).
+My team has tried, unsuccessfully, to improve our classification model when training on the whole dataset.
+We believe there may be distinct groups of patients which need to be analyzed separately.
 Our supervisor has requested for my team to explore this option using unsupervised learning.

 #### *STEPS OF THE PROCESS*